 Your train ride today will see you hop over the Arctic Circle as you continue north.
 Weaving along valley floors and skirting Saltdalsfjorden’s great watery expanse, you’ll arrive back at the coast with Bodø – the northern terminus of Norway’s railway network.
 As such, it’s excellent for mountain hikes and cruises out to fishing spots and remote island communities.
 There’s even the world’s strongest tidal current – the Saltstraumen Maelstrom.
-You’ll spend the night here in the Scandic Havet; set right on the quayside, it features spectacular panoramas of the rugged islands.
+On arrival at your hotel, settle in before making the most of the included light evening meal.

 Day 6: Bodø to the Lofoten Islands